 Annual cash incentive opportunities are intended to reward individual performance as well as operating results during the year and therefore can be highly variable from year to year.
-The Compensation Committee established the target annual cash incentive opportunities for the NEOs at the start of the year, taking into account the potential contribution by that executive to overall company performance and each executive's industry experience, relative to the market.
-For the fiscal year ended March 31, 2020, the Compensation Committee set the annual cash incentive target at 150% of annual base salary for Mr. Diehl and 125% of annual base salary for Mr. Sarner, consistent with fiscal 2019 and fiscal 2018.
+The Compensation Committee established the target annual cash incentive opportunities for the NEOs at the start of the year, taking into account the potential contribution by that NEO to overall company performance and each NEO's industry experience, relative to the market.
+For the fiscal year ended March 31, 2022, the Compensation Committee set the annual cash incentive target at 150% of annual base salary for Mr. Diehl, 125% of annual base salary for Mr. Sarner and 125% of annual base salary for Mr. Weinstein, each of which are consistent with fiscal 2021 and fiscal 2020.

 At the start of each fiscal year, the Compensation Committee also establishes non-formulaic Company performance measures.
 The Compensation Committee strives to ensure that these non-formulaic performance measures utilized each year to evaluate NEO performance effectively align the performance of each individual NEO with the performance of the Company and the interests of shareholders.
-The fiscal 2020 non-formulaic Company performance measures used for determining the annual cash incentive for NEOs included, among other things, the following:
+The fiscal 2022 non-formulaic Company performance measures used for determining the annual cash incentive for NEOs included, among other things, the following:

 - Dividend growth;

 - Preservation of net asset value;

 - Capital raised;

 - Portfolio growth;

 - Portfolio non-accruals;

 - Successful portfolio exits; and

-- Operating leverage.
+- · Operating leverage.

 The Compensation Committee evaluated the overall outcome of these performance measures on a holistic basis in determining the annual cash incentive payout.
-In determining the cash incentive awards for the fiscal year ended March 31, 2020, the Compensation Committee considered the following: (1) declared \$2.75 per share in total cash dividends compared to \$2.27 per share in the prior year; (2) capital raised of \$156.2 million compared to \$128.2 million raised in the prior year; (3) \$553 million of investments at fair value, compared to \$524 million investments at fair value at the end of the prior year; (4) \$99.6 million in proceeds received from five portfolio company exits, generating a weighted average IRR of 11.6%, which included the successful exit of Media Recovery, Inc. resulting in net proceeds of \$48.4 million and generating an IRR since the 2015 spin-off of 11.8%; and (5) run-rate operating leverage, defined as Q4 annualized operating expenses divided by Q4 average total assets, decreased to 2.4% compared to 2.8% in the prior year.
+In determining the cash incentive awards for the fiscal year ended March 31, 2022, the Compensation Committee considered the following: (1) declared \$1.82 per share in regular cash dividends compared to \$1.65 per share in regular cash dividends, an increase of 10.3% from the prior year; (2) capital raised of approximately \$249.6 million in gross proceeds consisting of \$150 million from the issuance of the Company's 3.375% notes due 2026 and \$99.6 million from the sale of shares pursuant to the Company's equity at-the-market program; (3) \$937 million of investments at fair value, compared to \$689 million investments at fair value at the end of the prior year, an increase of 36.0%; (4) \$309.2 million in proceeds received from twenty-four portfolio company exits, generating a weighted average IRR of 15.8%; and (5) run-rate operating leverage, defined as total operating expenses, excluding interest expense, divided by annual average total assets, decreased to 2.2% compared to 2.4% in the prior year.

-The Compensation Committee concluded that the performance of the Company and each individual NEO was at a consistently high level in fiscal 2020, resulting in excellent financial results.
-In addition to the performance of each individual NEO, the Compensation Committee and management also considered the impact of the COVID-19 pandemic and the associated market uncertainty.
-Based on the Board's evaluation of fiscal 2020, and upon completion of the annual audit, Mr. Diehl was awarded an annual cash incentive of \$510,750 (representing 75% of his target bonus) and Mr. Sarner was awarded an annual cash incentive of \$360,938 (representing 75% of his target bonus).
-The Compensation Committee believes the annual cash incentives earned by the NEOs are appropriate in relation to both Capital Southwest's financial performance for fiscal 2020 and the market uncertainty related to the COVID-19 pandemic.
-In an effort to maintain appropriate dividend coverage, the Compensation Committee and management will continually assess the appropriate annual cash incentive levels paid to our NEO's and other officers of the Company.
+The Compensation Committee concluded that the performance of the Company and each individual NEO was at a consistently high level in fiscal 2022, resulting in excellent financial results.
+Based on the Board's evaluation of fiscal 2022, and upon completion of the annual audit, Mr. Diehl was awarded an annual cash incentive of \$1,081,877 (representing 152% of his target bonus), Mr. Sarner was awarded an annual cash incentive of \$759,212 (representing 152% of his target bonus) and Mr. Weinstein was awarded an annual cash incentive of \$664,310 (representing 152% of his target bonus).
+The Compensation Committee believes the annual cash incentives earned by the NEOs are appropriate in relation to Capital Southwest's financial performance for fiscal 2022.
+In an effort to maintain appropriate dividend growth and coverage, the Compensation Committee and management will continually assess the appropriate annual cash incentive levels paid to our NEOs.